keithrozario/lambda-cache/README.md

     return status
 ```

 _Note: we use the GetHead object call to verify the objects `last_modified_date`.
-This simplifies the IAM policy of the function, as it still onlyrequires only the `s3:GetObject` permission.
+This simplifies the IAM policy of the function, as it still only requires only the `s3:GetObject` permission.
 However, this is still a GET requests, and will be charged as such, for smaller objects it might be cheaper to just download the object_

+# Installation

+    $ pip install lambda-cache

+Refer to [docs](https://lambda-cache.readthedocs.io/en/latest/) for more info.

 # Credit